team10nb/i-can-sort/MaintenanceGuide.md

 - Open the source code and find the related Markdown file to edit the documentation.

-  Example:  edit the docementation of the component AlgorithmButton in the "src/components/AlgorithmButton/AlgorithmButton.md" file.
+  Example:  edit the documentation of the component AlgorithmButton in the "src/components/AlgorithmButton/AlgorithmButton.md" file.

 - For more information about the styleguide, please visit the official website of [Styleguide (hugeinc.github.io)](https://hugeinc.github.io/styleguide/)